Edouard-Legoupil/Humanitarian-Survey-analysis/README.md

 >     * A learning objective: Create an advanced and searchable map using special features like clustering.
 >     * Some functions introduced/used: `addSearchFeatures()`, `addCircleMarkers()`

-> Chapter 4 - Plotting Polygons
+> Chapter 4 - Disclosure Risk Treatment and Anonymisation / Prepare your microdata for anonymisation
 >   * Lesson 4.1 - Spatial Data
 >     * A learning objective: Define your map boundaries by performing a spatial join.
 >     * Some functions introduced/used: `class()`, `slotNames()`, `glimpse()`, `left_join()`